 Before we even discuss the various ways that we can try and help others, there is one powerful thing that we can all do right now.
+There are probably thousands of other help@guardyoureyes.org to get a standard e-mail that looks like a "chain e-mail", and either you or we can send it out to your contact lists.

-There are probably thousands of other Jews around the world who unfortunately struggle in these areas too, suffering in shame and silence, who never even heard of Guard Your Eyes.
+Jews around the world who unfortunately struggle in these areas too, suffering in shame and silence, who never even heard of Guard Your Eyes.
 It is clear that we can merit much divine help in our OWN struggles if we help spread the word so that others can be helped as well.
-Contact us at help@guardyoureyes.com to get a standard e-mail that looks like a "chain e-mail", and either you or we can send it out to your contact lists.

-What else can we do to help others?
-Even if we are just starting out on our journey, we can try to find someone else to partner with and share chizuk.
+Contact us at share chizuk.
 The accepted rule in the GYE community is that if we are clean for more than 90 days, we can already be a "sponsor" for someone else as well.
 But regardless of whether we are a partner or a sponsor, we can share experience, strength and hope with others, and help them along on their journey.